a5221985/tutorials/Kubernetes/master_kubernetes_with_docker_on_google_cloud_aws_and_azure.md

 	3. asg-access - auto scaling (cluster autoscaling)
 		1. Adding nodes based on load
 	4. managed - entire cluster is managed automatically
+		1. AWS manages it
+			1. If there is any patch, AWS applies the patch without any downtime

 ### Step 09 - Quick Review of AWS Basics - Region, AZ, VPC and Subnet ###
 ### Step 10 - Quick Review of the AWS EKS Kubernetes Cluster ###